JannathLusaka/Performance-Testing-using-Jmeter/README.md

 # About this JmeterProject
-In this project we created 2 JMeter collections and then we perfromed performance testing.
+In this project we created 2 JMeter collections and then we perfromed performance testing (Load testing & stress testing).

 # Technology Used
 - Apache JMeter